-Termites are known as silent destroyers because of their ability to chew through wood, flooring and even wallpaper undetected.
-Each year, termites cause billions of dollars in structural damage, and property owners spend over a billion dollars to treat them. – costs that aren’t covered by Building or homeowners’ insurance policies.
+Termites are known as silent destroyers because of their ability to chew through wood, flooring even wallpaper undetected.
+Each year, termites cause billions of dollars in structural damage, property owners spend over a billion dollars to treat them. – costs that aren’t covered by Building or homeowners’ insurance policies.

 Swarmers looking to start a new colony are typically the first sign of termite season as these winged-pests show up inside homes in early spring.
-To get rid of termites in the home, contact a termite management specialist to address the infestation and recommend a course of proper termite control.
+To get rid of termites in the home, contact a termite management specialist to address the infestation recommend a course of proper termite control.

 The Pacific dampwood termite typically swarms from August to October, just before dusk.
-The dampwood termite swarms around sunset in spring at higher elevations, and in summer and early fall in coastal areas.
-King and queen bodies range from 1/2- to 5/8-inch.
+The dampwood termite swarms around sunset in spring at higher elevations, in summer fall in coastal areas.
+King or queen bodies range from 1/2- to 5/8-inch.
 Nymphs range up to 5/8-inch.
 Soldiers range up to 3/4-inch in length.
-Kings and queens are brownish in color.
-Kings and queens have two pair of wings that are equal in size and shape and extend well beyond the tip of the abdomen.
+Kings or queens are brownish in color.
+Kings or queens have two pair of wings that are equal in size shape extend well beyond the tip of the abdomen.

 Worker: 1/8-inch in length.
 Soldier: Body is similar to that of the worker.
 Supplementary Reproductive: About 1 inch in length.
 Primary Reproductive: About 1 inch in length.
 The western subterranean termite swarms during the day in the local rainy season in autumn, winter or early spring.
-The western drywood termite swarms in coastal Washington during the day in the summer.
+The western dry wood termite swarms in coastal Washington during the day in the summer.